SPRYCEL® (dasatinib) is indicated for the treatment of adult patients with:

 Do not administer H2 antagonists or proton pump inhibitors with SPRYCEL.
 Consider the use of antacids in place of H2 antagonists or proton pump inhibitors.
 Administer the antacid at least 2 hours prior to or 2 hours after the dose of SPRYCEL.
 Avoid simultaneous administration of SPRYCEL

-The safety data reflects exposure to SPRYCEL administered as single-agent therapy at all doses tested in clinical studies (n=2809) including 324 adult patients with newly diagnosed chronic phase CML, 2388 adult patients with imatinib-resistant or -intolerant chronic or advanced phase CML or Ph+ ALL, and 97 pediatric patients with chronic phase CML.
+The safety data reflects exposure to SPRYCEL at doses tested in clinical studies (n=2712), including 324 adult patients with newly diagnosed chronic phase CML and 2388 adult patients with imatinib-resistant or -intolerant chronic or advanced phase Ph+ CML or Ph+ ALL.

 - 1618 adult patients with chronic phase CML was 29 months (range 0–92.9 months)

-- Median duration for 324 adult patients in the newly diagnosed chronic phase CML trial was approximately 60 months
+- 324 patients in the newly diagnosed chronic phase CML trial was approximately 60 months

 - 1094 adult patients with advanced phase CML or Ph+ ALL was 6.2 months (range 0–93.2 months)

-Among the 1618 adult patients with chronic phase CML, drug-related adverse reactions leading to discontinuation were reported in 329 (20.3%) patients.
+Among the 1618 SPRYCEL-treated patients with chronic phase CML, drug-related adverse reactions leading to discontinuation were reported in 329 (20.3%) patients.

-- In the adult newly diagnosed chronic phase CML trial, drug was discontinued for adverse reactions in 16% of SPRYCEL-treated patients with a minimum of 60 months of follow-up.
+In the newly diagnosed chronic phase CML trial, drug was discontinued for adverse reactions in 16% of the adult patients with a minimum of 60 months of follow-up.
 After a minimum of 60 months of follow-up, the cumulative discontinuation rate was 39%.

-Among the 1094 adult patients with advanced phase CML or Ph+ ALL, drug-related adverse reactions leading to discontinuation were reported in 191 (17.5%) patients.
+Among the 1094 SPRYCEL-treated patients with advanced phase CML or Ph+ ALL, drug-related adverse reactions leading to discontinuation were reported in 191 (17.5%) patients.

 Patients ≥65 years are more likely to experience the commonly reported adverse reactions of fatigue, pleural effusion, diarrhea, dyspnea, cough, lower gastrointestinal hemorrhage, and appetite disturbance, and more likely to experience the less frequently reported adverse reactions of abdominal distention, dizziness, pericardial effusion, congestive heart failure, hypertension, pulmonary edema and weight decrease, and should be monitored closely.

-- In adult newly diagnosed chronic phase CML patients:
+- In newly diagnosed chronic phase CML patients: